 Certainly, I think nearly everybody would agree that these are trying times.
 It’s been about two and a half years since this pandemic was proclaimed … worldwide.

 Many of us don’t know what to think or do.
 Should we be worried or not so much?
 What are we to think when there is so much contradictory information coming down the pike, right?!

 First of all, our beautifully crafted human bodies are designed to fight off marauding invaders successfully.
-This means anything from a virus (as is the case here) or a bacterial growth, a bite from a predator in nature, etc. (We do this through our immune system.)
+This means anything from a virus (as is the case here) or a bacterial growth, a bite from a predator in nature, etc. (We do this through Boosting your immune system.)

 Our bodies are so wondrously designed that even if we are genetically programmed for certain weaknesses (and we are), there are more natural ways to quell the expression of those adverse gene combinations which leaves us feeling, well … pretty darned good!